Y-Xiang-hub/Y-Xiang-hub/README.md

 ### Hi there, I'm Yuexin.

 - 👓 I’m a PhD researcher at Monash University in Australia.
-- 💻 My research interests lie in decentralization, particularly within Blockchain, Security, and Artificial Intelligence.
+- 💻 My research interests lie in decentralization, particularly within Blockchain, Cybersecurity, and Artificial Intelligence.
 - 🤝 Currently seeking collaboration opportunities on decentralization-focused research.
 - 📧 Feel free to contact me at Yuexin.Xiang@monash.edu.